Overview

 The risk of carcinoma of unknown primary might be related to:

 • Older age.
-This type of cancer is most likely to occur in people older than 60.
+This type of cancer happens most often in people older than 60.

 • Family history of cancer.
-There's some evidence that carcinoma of unknown primary might be associated with a family history of cancer that affects the lungs, kidneys or colon.
+If a close relative had carcinoma of unknown primary, you may have an increased risk of this cancer.
+There also is some evidence that carcinoma of unknown primary happens more often in people with a family history of cancer that affects the lungs, kidneys or colon.

 Living with carcinoma of unknown primary?